 Security Message to U.S. Citizens

-Security Message to U.S. Citizens No. 17: Possible Demonstrations
+Security Message to U.S. Citizens No. 6: Security Awareness in Public Venues

-The Embassy advises U.S. citizens to avoid areas where large gatherings may occur.
+U.S. citizens should avoid areas where large gatherings may occur.
 Even demonstrations or events intended to be peaceful can turn confrontational and possibly escalate into violence.
 U.S. citizens in Egypt are urged to monitor local news reports and to plan their activities accordingly.